schmidtniko/visual_marker_mapping/README.md

 * When looking at a marker, the *x*-axis goes to the right, *y* up, and *z* points out of the marker plane.
 * A cameras *x*-axis points to the right, *y*-axis down, and the *z*-axis in viewing direction.

+# Known Issues

+* The marker detector appears to have some issues with very high resolution camera images.
+As a temporary workaround, try downscaling the images.
+Don't forget to scale *fx*, *fy*, *cx* and *cy* in the *camera_calibration.json* file by the same amount.
+The marker detector is typically much more successful on smaller camera images.

 # Authors

 * Frank Neuhaus (fneuhaus_AT_uni-koblenz.de)